-This is a classroom-based program with face-to-face engagement between students and faculty.
-Occasionally the cognate courses may be offered online.
+This is a classroom-based program.
+Our courses are offered on nights and weekends; occasionally cognate courses may be offered online.

 Students enter the program in designated cohorts and complete core courses in leadership and research.
 In addition, students choose and pursue individual interests in cognate areas.
 Cognates deepen students’ knowledge in education and government/nonprofits and may relate more specifically to community and P-12 education leadership, postsecondary education, public health, fine arts, community development, or environmental sustainability.
 Drawing upon the strengths of their shared fundamental coursework and their individual scholarly talents, students engage in human and community research and action.
 After completing coursework and a qualifying paper, students gain PhD candidacy and successfully complete dissertation requirements.

 The PhD Leadership program is designed to provide an interdisciplinary intensive preparation for evolving educational and community leaders who have a willingness to address community problems.
 The program will examine considerations such as

 - Leadership for civic service and the collective good;

 - Different beliefs in and responses to this freedom and the resulting developmental limitations and inequities within communities;

 - Research as a tool to understand and address human and community capabilities and development;

 - The evolution of leadership as an integrative effort across various public arenas;

 - Leadership action that requires data, networking, and ethical decision-making.